MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-178-Specifications-Packagings/subpart-C-Specifications-Cylinders/section-178.61.md

 (2) Circumferential seams must be by electric-arc welding.
 Joints must be butt with one member offset (joggle butt) or with a lap joint.
 Joints must have a minimum overlap of at least four (4) times nominal sheet thickness.

 (3) Longitudinal electric-arc welded seams (in shells) must be of the butt welded type.
 Welds must be made by a machine process including automatic feed and welding guidance mechanisms.
 Longitudinal seams must have complete joint penetration, and must be free from undercuts, overlaps or abrupt ridges or valleys.
-Misalignment of mating butt edges may not exceed 1/6 inch of nominal sheet thickness or 1/32 inch whichever is less.
-All joints with nominal sheet thickness up to and including 1/8 inch must be tightly butted.
-When nominal sheet thickness is greater than 1/8 inch, the joint must be gapped with maximum distance equal to one-half the nominal sheet thickness or 1/32 inch whichever is less.
+Misalignment of mating butt edges may not exceed1/6 inch of nominal sheet thickness or1/32 inch whichever is less.
+All joints with nominal sheet thickness up to and including1/8 inch must be tightly butted.
+When nominal sheet thickness is greater than1/8 inch, the joint must be gapped with maximum distance equal to one-half the nominal sheet thickness or1/32 inch whichever is less.
 Joint design, preparation, and fit-up must be such that requirements of this paragraph (d) are satisfied.

 (4) Welding procedures and operators must be qualified in accordance with CGA C-3 (IBR, see § 171.7 of this subchapter).